Course Catalog » Course Listing for Biomedical Imaging

 Restrictions: If not enrolled in Master's of Science in Biomedical Imaging (MSBI) program then students must obtain instructor approval.
 Activities: Direct - Lecture, Direct - Lab-Skills, Student - Lecture, Student - Lab-Skills, Student - Project, Student - Web-based course work

-This course is a continuation of Biomedical Imaging 260 in the Fall Quarter (Image Processing and Analysis I) and features advanced image processing techniques that are commonly performed in the field of medical imaging including arithmetic and advanced morphology analysis, registration, quantitative mapping and MR spectroscopic processing.
+This course is a continuation of BIOMED IMG 260 in the Fall Quarter (Image Processing and Analysis I) and features advanced image processing techniques that are commonly performed in the field of medical imaging including arithmetic and advanced morphology analysis, registration, quantitative mapping and MR spectroscopic processing.
 There will be one lecture and one lab session each week.
 Background theory will be introduced and hands on image processing will be performed.

 270 Cancer Imaging (3 units) Spring